VideoMem/Superheterodyne-decoding-tools/README.md

 # Superheterodyne decoding tools
 A set of tools to decode RF audio and video signals present on LaserDiscs and/or VTRs/VHSs

+# LD-HiFi analogue audio decoder

-This tools takes the raw ADC capture from the [Domesday Duplicator](https://www.domesday86.com/?page_id=978) and/or the [CXADC](https://github.com/happycube/cxadc-linux3), demodulates the analog FM carriers, and then translates it into a 16bit 192kHz sample rate audio .wav file.
+This tool takes the raw ADC capture from the [Domesday Duplicator](https://www.domesday86.com/?page_id=978) and/or the [CXADC](https://github.com/happycube/cxadc-linux3), demodulates the analog FM carriers, and then translates it into a 16bit 192kHz sample rate audio .wav file.

-Additionally it has a prototype of the CX noise reduction decoder.
+Additionally it has a prototype of the CX noise reduction decoder interpreted from a 1982 Popular Electronics article and translated into GNU Radio

+Both the demodulator, and the CX expander runs near realtime on my setup.
+(About 8 seconds per 5 seconds of 40MSPS capture file)

 ## Audio demodulator GUI